rabellan/SafetyNet/README.md

     # Print the result
-    print(f"The neighborhood with the highest crime rate in 2020 is: {highest_crime_neighborhood['Analysis Neighborhood']}") print(f"Total incidents in {highest_crime_neighborhood['Analysis Neighborhood']} in 2020: {highest_crime_neighborhood['Incid
+    print(f"The neighborhood with the highest crime rate in 2020 is: {highest_crime_neighborhood['Analysis Neighborhood']}") print(f"Total incidents in {highest_crime_neighborhood['Analysis Neighborhood']} in 2020: {highest_crime_neighborhood['Incident Count']}")
     ```

-33. Based on the DataSF dataset, the Tenderloin, a neighborhood in the heart of San Francisco, considered to be the grittiest place in the enture city, is the neighrhood with the most crime in the Year 2020
+39. Based on the DataSF dataset, the Tenderloin, a neighborhood in the heart of San Francisco, considered to be the grittiest place in the enture city, is the neighrhood with the most crime in the Year 2020
     ```
     # Filter incidents for the year 2020
     sf_2020_data = sf_orig_df[sf_orig_df['Incident Year'] == 2020]